Daniele-B/CTF-Writeups/PTBCTF_2019/TMM/README.md

 >Note2: the flag format is slightly messed up

-We're given 2 files: a python script and a WinDbg debug trace.
+We're given 2 files: a python script and a Windbg debug trace.

 Let's take a look to the python file: